zowe/zowe-cli/README.md

 To run Zowe CLI system tests, you need a configured properties file populated with proper system information.

-A dummy properties file is available in the `default_properties.yaml` file **[is this correct?
-I couldn't find it in the repo]** in the `__tests__/__resources__/properties` folder.
+A dummy properties file is available in the `default_properties.yaml` file in the `__tests__/__resources__/properties` folder.
 Using this file as a template, you should create a `custom_properties.yaml` file within the same directory.
-Git is configured to ignore all properties files in the properties folder, except for the `default_properties.yaml` **[is this correct?
-I couldn't find it in the repo]** file.
+Git is configured to ignore all properties files in the properties folder, except for the `default_properties.yaml` file.
 If the `custom_properties.yaml` file cannot be found or loaded, an error with relevant details displays when attempting to run tests.

 Run the system tests: